In case you’re not yet convinced of the importance of ethical leadership, here’s a thought experiment. Does the name “Enron” mean anything to you?

 But, of course, a values statement on its own isn't enough—you've got to put it into practice.
 To take a couple of examples, for the values “When the Community Succeeds, We Succeed” and “Not Just the Bottom Line,” the company has focused from the start on achieving long-term success by building a community and putting the interests of that community first.

 As a marketplace for digital products, Envato pays out a higher share of revenue to those who create those products than its competitors do.
-Since its launch 12 years ago, it has paid out $600 million to its creative community and enabled 1,500 authors to make a full-time living from selling items on Envato Market.
+Since its launch 12 years ago, it has paid out more than $1 billion to its creative community and enabled 1,500 authors to make a full-time living from selling items on Envato Market.

 Tim Cook, Apple